Class of 2017 Profile

-Thirty three states are represented with California, Louisiana, New York, Massachusetts, Florida, Maryland and Colorado having the greatest numbers.
-Three students are from Canada, Jordan, and Uganda.
-Over 101 colleges and universities are represented in this year’s Class with Tulane, Emory, UC Berkeley, Cornell, Duke, Boston College, Colgate, Princeton and Vanderbilt positioned at the top of the list.
+Thirty six states as well as Canada are represented with California, Louisiana, New York, Massachusetts, Illinois and Florida having the greatest numbers.
+Eighty nine colleges and universities are represented in this year’s Class with Tulane, UC Berkeley, Cornell, and Notre Dame positioned at the top of the list.

-We have former members of the Illinois and Tufts sailing teams as well as skydivers, a person selected by the Tampa Bay Rays to play major league baseball, a former cheerleader at Georgetown University, a shot put thrower, and a middle linebacker for the University of Miami football team.
-Many members of the Class played varsity sports including crew, basketball, wrestling, swimming, rugby, and golf.
-Other sports represented include ice hockey, water polo, javelin, billiards, and boxing.
-In the arts, students have participated in improvisational theater, dance troupes, a capella choirs, orchestras and bands.
-One specializes in home brewing!
+We have a former member of the Ohio Wesleyan University equestrian team, a Dartmouth Women’s ultimate Frisbee team member and a member of the Cal Boxing club.
+Many members of the Class played varsity sports including rowing, basketball, swimming, rugby, crew and golf.
+Other sports represented include ice hockey, water polo, javelin, billiards and wrestling.
+In the arts, students have participated in improvisational theater, photography, dance, singing/songwriting, orchestra and glass blowing.

 1430 Tulane Ave, New Orleans, LA 70112 504-988-5187 email@example.com